 Please find information for this term below:

-Classes start on Saturday 6th January at King Edwards, 2pm to 5pm for everyone this term with an extra hour for some principals until 6pm.
+Classes are at King Edwards, 2pm to 5pm for everyone this term with an extra hour for some principals until 6pm.

-All cast will perform at the Merlin Theatre on the 6th and 7th of July.
+Performances will be at the Merlin Theatre on the 7th of July.at 3pm and 7pm Tickets available from classes soon.

 During rehearsals, we will work in three groups (juniors, Intermediates and seniors).
 We aim to double cast the lead roles to allow both Senior and Intermediate students the opportunity of having a lead role in the production.